favoursyre/stake-chain/readme.md

 ## Overview

-This script allows a user to stake ether for a range of period in other to earn a stipulated ROI
+This is a defi protocol that allows a user to stake ether for a range of period in other to earn a stipulated ROI

 ## Features